-15 Cache Management of LuaT_EX-ja
+16 Cache Management of LuaT_EX-ja

-LuaTEX-ja creates some cache files to reduce the loading time. in a similar way to the luaotfload package:
+LuaTFX-ja creates some cache files to reduce the loading time. in a similar way to the luaotfload package:

-- Cache files are usually stored in (and loaded from) \$TEXMFVAR/luatexja/. - In addition to caches of the text form (the extension is ".lua"), caches of the binary, precompiled form are supported. - In loading a cache, the binary cache precedes the text form. - When LuaTEX-ja updates a cache hoge.lua, its binary version is also updated.
+- Cache files are usually stored in (and loaded from) \$TEXMFVAR/luatexja/. - In addition to caches of the text form (the extension is ".lua.gz", because they are compressed by gzip), caches of the binary (bytecode) form are supported. - In loading a cache, the binary cache precedes the text form. - When LuaT_EX-ja updates a compressed text cache hoge.lua.gz, its binary version is also updated.

-15.1 Use of cache
+16.1 Use of cache